-Here are some of the top CT schools offering training, including ONLC Training Centers (88 courses), New Horizons (43 courses), and Holberton School (6 courses).
+Here are some of the top CT schools offering training, including New Horizons (43 courses), Holberton School (6 courses), and Tech Talent South (5 courses).

 PMT Institute (PMTI) provides in-person and virtual classes in project management, risk management, professional development, and PMI agile.
 PMTI focuses on instructor-led training, collaborative projects, and providing students with resources to pass their exams.